 The Austrian Film Institute (ÖFI) (previously Austrian Film Promotion Fund) was established with a separate legal personality, according to amendments made to the Film Promotion Act in 1998.
 It is responsible for structural changes to the Austrian film industry, support to film production, and stimulation and improving the quality of Austrian film culture.
 The institute operates like a fund as it receives its money directly from the federal level according to the legal provisions.
 The Austrian Film Institute supports films as cultural goods and Austrian filmmaking by allocating subsidies for Austrian films, e.g. for filmmakers and film producers, as well as international co-productions.
 The ÖFI also supports film distribution and cinemas.
 15% of the annual budget (amounting to a total of EUR 20 million) is dedicated to the promotion of young film makers and producers.
+The Secretary of State for Art and Culture 2020 has announced a budget increase of 2 million EUR to provide a more stable framework for domestic film production during the COVID-19 pandemic.
 The second-largest support body for film is the Vienna Film Fund, which provides around EUR 11 million for the production of Austrian films every year.

 The Austrian collecting societies contribute to artists’ income by collecting royalties from copyrights and related rights and distributing them to the artists.
 In addition to their main task of collecting and distributing royalties, the collecting societies also perform social and cultural functions for their beneficiaries.
 Part of the income is dedicated to the social and cultural purposes of the beneficiaries.